SoryRawyer/notes/README.md

-# notes — technical topics, book reviews, things of that nature
+# words — technical topics, book reviews, essays, things of that nature